 The adult applicants of SSDI may be retroactively determined to be not work-eligible once they are approved for SSDI benefits.
 Previously reported work participation data may be revised to remove these individuals from work-eligible status.
 The data revision may include adjustments made retroactively to the beginning of the FFY that includes the review month.
-In addition, the revision must occur by the end of the reporting period for the FY, i.e., December 31.
+In addition, the revision must occur by the end of the calendar year.